 Sleep is vital to mood, behavior, learning, and healthy child development.
 Unfortunately, sleep problems are common throughout life, and significant sleep difficulties at an early age can lead to sleep problems later in life.
 Left untreated, sleep disorders can predispose you or your child to mental health conditions, such as depression.

 At the Child and Adolescent Sleep Service, part of the Child Study Center, we evaluate and treat toddlers, children, adolescents, and young adults experiencing sleep-related problems.

-Conditions we evaluate vary by age and include:
+Conditions we evaluate vary by age and include the following:

-- restless leg syndrome in children and adolescents
+restless leg syndrome in children, adolescents, and young adults

-- sleep terrors, sleepwalking, and bedwetting in preschool and school-aged children
+sleep terrors, sleepwalking, and bedwetting in children and adolescents

-Following a focused evaluation of sleep concerns, sleep schedule, daytime behavior, and medical history, we provide your child with an individually tailored treatment plan.
+After a focused evaluation of sleep concerns, sleep schedule, daytime behavior, and medical history, our sleep experts, part of Hassenfeld Children’s Hospital at NYU Langone, provide your child with an individually tailored treatment plan.

 Components of treatment vary based on the problem and may include the following:

 education about the sleep disorder

 referral for a sleep study in cases of suspected apnea, hypersomnia, or narcolepsy